"The day will come when our Republic will be an impossibility because wealth

-V. No jurisdiction under this Constitution may seize any precious metals of the weight unit value of silver or greater, from citizens, or coerce the the sale of such materials at any price not freely agreed to by the particular seller, nor restrict private entities from accepting precious coins and other specie in trade, at prices agreed to by the parties to any particular transaction.
-Jurisdictions under this Constitution may refrain from accepting specie for payments due, or not, but if accepting specie, at rates agreed to for each transaction.
+V. No jurisdiction under this Constitution may seize any precious metals of the weight unit value of silver or greater, from citizens, or coerce the the sale of such materials at any price not freely agreed to by the particular seller, nor restrict private entities from accepting precious coins and other specie in trade, or any commodity as compensation in a contract, at valuations agreed to by all the parties to any particular transaction.
+Jurisdictions under this Constitution may refrain from accepting specie for payments due, or not, but if accepting specie, at rates freely agreed to for each transaction.

 W. Foreign persons entering the United States with no allowed admittance to the United States have no rights implied from rights inate to citizens of the United States, but are entitled to basic human rights, which the Congress may by statute extend, and which shall include freedom from torture, freedom from involuntary servitude, protection from crime, and rights of employment due to a lawful citizen employee even if illegally employed, for the time employed.